About Port San

 After your stroll down the pier you should consider one of the many activities that the Harbor offers.
 You can rent Kayaks, take harbor cruises on a zodiac boat, fishing charters, or rent Jet Skis hourly or even take a guided Jet Ski Tour of the Coast.
 If the water activities are not your thing, you can take a hike up to the historic Point San Luis Lighthouse.
 Don't want to break a sweat?
 Try the new trolley rides to the lighthouse.

 The port also has two of the beaches in Avila.
 Old Port Beach is the bigger of the two and has a ramp to load or unload boats.
 It also has about 8 fire rings so you can have beach bonfires.
 Well behaved dog are allow off leach on both beaches.
 Fisherman's Beach is the smaller beach and its called Dog beach by the locals because during the day there is almost always a dog playing in the ocean.

 With everything that the Port San Luis Harbor has to offer, you can spend just a few minutes, days or even weeks here without becoming restless.
-For more information please check out their website at www.PortSanLuis.com or use this drop down to view all the businesses in the port.
+For more information please check out their website at www.PortSanLuis.com or visit the business pages below.

 Please use our website as a guide only.
 Dates, times, prices, and other info can be changed by the businesses at anytime and we might not be notified.
 Make sure to check with the business on any details listed here before making any permanent plans.
 Please feel free to email us